kaarlych/SpringDataJpaProject/README.md

 10. Spring Data @Query - JPQL,
 11. Spring Data @Query - Native Queries,
 12. Spring Data - Query by Example

+### => Pagination and Sorting
+- Sorting - retrieving data based on specific column in DB ascending or descending.
+We can also sort data by more than one column.
+If the two columns have the same value we can add another condition on which data will be sorted.
+In terms of SQL, sorting is implemented with ORDER BY clause.

+- Pagination - relies on paging records.
+It means that we are not loading every data at once instead of we are divide results on pages in which we are going through page by page.
+The example of pagination is when we try to retrieve data from web browser (for example on some webside) where we are searching for products.
+Those products are not shown all at once instead of they are shown for example 10 by page.
+When we go through another page another 10 products are being loaded from database - that's what pagination is all about.

+- pagingAndSortingRepository - interface with two methods
+  - Paging
+    - page size - how many records on page we want to have
+    - page number - number of the page, starts from 0
+  - Sorting